calebeby/animation-demo/source/index.html.md

 }
 ```

 CoffeeScript is like JavaScript, except easier to read and write.
 The computer turns it into JavaScript.
-You can see the JavaScript below the CoffeeScript.
+You can see the generated JavaScript below the CoffeeScript.

 ```coffee
 box = document.querySelectorAll '.container .box3'